Skip to main content

 Python Cells

-Python 3 is the default language for cells.
+Python 3 is the default language for Python cells.
 See the Python documentation for more information about using Python.

 SQL Cells